paularintaharri/OpenWeatherApp/backend/README.md

 ### Tests

-Integration tests have been implemented for the application to test its CRUD operations.
+Integration tests have been implemented for the application to test CRUD operations.
 These tests can be executed by running the `com/example/ApplicationTest.kt` file.